CryptosOdysseus/TESTING-STUFF/UETA-ESIGN.md

 -	And then other chunks where such assumptions are less straightforward.

-In which case we might opt for a brief characterization, and perhaps live them out, at least temporarily, as “capped guaranteed rabbit holes”.
-About which we reserve the right to re-engage these at a later date, should they remain linked to many really current and pressing practical & legal questions, if such is really the case, this is to be ascertained.
+In which case, for these less straightforward other chunks, we might opt for a brief characterization, and perhaps live them out, at least temporarily, as “capped guaranteed rabbit holes”.
+About which we reserve the right to re-engage these at a later date, should they "capped guaranteed rabbit holes" remain linked to many really current and pressing practical & legal questions.
+And if such is really the case, then it is to be ascertained first how current and pressing.

 -	For the **core chunk** we may focus on how acts and/or consequences of acts of AAS, pan out for **AALE functions & legal objects**, by **linking ownership, control & accountability back to responsible parties that are legal persons and/or NPI.**